 The organizational aspect of the structural public governance model deals not with the role of the state but with its structure.
 In the nineteenth century, Marx said that the state was the 'executive committee of the bourgeoisie'.
-At that time he might well have been right, but in contemporary democracies the state is, rather, society's main instrument of collective action.
+At that time he might well have been right, but in contemporary democracies the state is, rather, society's main instrument of collective action: it is the basic tool that national societies use to achieve their political goals.
 Business elites continue to have a major influence, but the middle class and even the poor have a say.
-Together, and despite the conflict between them, they constitute the nation, and the more developed a country is, the more able the nation is to use the state as an instrument to achieve its political objectives (social order, liberty, wellbeing, justice, and protection of the environment) in a competitive global economy.
+Together, and despite the conflict between them, they constitute the nation, and the more developed a country or nation-state is, the more able the nation is to use the state as an instrument to achieve its political objectives (social order, liberty, well-being, justice, and protection of the environment) in a competitive global economy.
 In modern democracies the role of the state is ultimately decided by the voters and the politicians they elect.
 They will decide whether the state should secure social rights in terms of education, health care, culture, and social security, as well as how the government will support national economic development.
 Yet they probably will not get involved directly in the more technical discussion of how the state should be organized.
 Once having decided politically on the role of the state, citizens will need to give the state an efficient structure consistent with that role.
 The structural public governance model that I will present aims to achieve this requirement, with the advantage that it is relatively neutral in ideological terms: it will work for a social democratic state, but also for a neo-liberal one.
 Yet, to be efficient and general, the model does not limit itself to the state apparatus.
 Its structural character requires a larger horizon, encompassing the different critical activities that are performed by the state and by other social actors in a modern nation-state, and the basic types of ownership and corresponding organizations that characterize modern societies.